Sarah Hartley

 Biography

-In addition to her experience in private practice, Sarah serves as adjunct professor for a course focusing on sports governance, sexual misconduct, doping, and other sports topics for the University of Virginia School of Law, and has previously taught a similar course at the University of Colorado Law School.
+In addition to her practice at BCLP, Sarah serves as adjunct professor at the University of Virginia School of Law, where she teaches a sports law course focused on governance, sexual misconduct, doping, collegiate sports, and other hot topics in sports, and has previously taught a similar course at the University of Colorado Law School.
 She also has guest lectured for the University of Oregon School of Law’s Summer Sports Law Institute.

 Areas of Focus